 '''

-take(Tab, Key) -> [Object]
+take(Table, Key) -> [Object]

 Types:

-Tab = tab()
+Table = table()

 Key = term()

 Object = tuple()

 '''

-Returns and removes a list of all objects with key Key in table Tab.
+Returns and removes a list of all objects with key Key in table Table.

 The specified Key is used to identify the object by either comparing equal the key of an object in an ordered_set table, or matching in other types of tables (for details on the difference, see lookup/2 and new/2).